• Skip to primary navigation

 7. Corrupt TranscodedWallpaper File

-2. Navigate to C: Users/User Account/AppData/Roaming/Microsoft/Windows/Themes Folder and Rename TranscodedWallpaper File to TranscodedWallpaper.old.
+2. From the File Explorer screen, navigate to C: Users/User Account/AppData/Roaming/Microsoft/Windows/Themes Folder and Rename TranscodedWallpaper File to TranscodedWallpaper.old.

 Note: Enable Show Hidden Files option, in case you are unable to see AppData Folder